lcspaiva87/coin/README.md

 yarn
 ##create a file in the root of the project called env.local and add these variables
 NEXT_PUBLIC_REST_API_ENDPOINT
-NEXT_PUBLIC_PAGE
-value of the variable NEXT_PUBLIC_PAGE if it is local, I put a dashboard if it is going to upload to the server, add Dashboard

 # start project
 yarn run dev